MrTim/js-munich-2020-spring/homework/10_store_conditions.md

 6. Make sure that all 4 cases are covered (n>3, 3>=n>1, n==1, n<1)

 Bonus:
 Link amount functionality to 'add to cart' function.
-Change mount dynamically when product is added to cart.
+Change amount dynamically when product is added to cart.

 # Deadline